trinasch/technical-post/README.md

 #A Modern Approach to Responsive Images

 #####The one constant is change.
 Is that how the saying goes?
 Well, let’s agree that it does and take a moment to consider how much has evolved in the world of responsive web design.
-Yesterday's idea has become today's standard and tomorrow's best practice (which will eventually be history, but let’s not dwell on that just yet).
+Yesterday's idea has become today's standard and tomorrow's best practice (which will eventually be ancient history, but let’s not dwell on that just yet).

 ###Here’s a little history for you...